Janus-vistaprint/terraform-autoscale-ecs/Readme.md

   # the port in the container we should forward traffic to
   container_port = 80
+  # the protocol used by health checks
+  container_protocol = "HTTP"

   # the load balancer we should connec to
   lb_id = "${module.alb.lb_id}"